truenas/documentation/content/TruenasApps/UsingTrains.md

 {{< trueimage src="/images/SCALE/Apps/AppsDiscoverScreen.png" alt="Applications Discover Screen" id="Applications Discover Screen" >}}

 Users can change the catalog trains and show apps in those trains on the **Settings** screen.
-After making a change, go to the **Discover** screen and click on **Refresh Catalog** to pull the catalog from the repository and refresh it in SCALE.
+After making a change, go to the **Discover** screen and click on **Refresh Catalog** to pull the catalog from the repository and refresh it in TrueNAS.

 {{< trueimage src="/images/SCALE/Apps/AppsTrainSettingsScreen.png" alt="Apps Train Settings Screen" id="Apps Train Settings Screen" >}}